QR codes might be easy to use, but you still have to equip yourself with the best practices and guides, so you can

 Where can you place your QR codes?

-When it comes to using QR codes for customer engagement, placement is critical.
+When it comes to using QR codes for customer engagement, QR code placement is critical.

 Where and how you place your QR codes can significantly impact their effectiveness and the level of engagement they generate.

 The following are various placement suggestions for QR codes to help you get the most out of your customer engagement efforts:

 Include a business card vCard QR code on your cards that directs customers to your website, social media profiles, or online store.

 Brochures and flyers